httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 - Name: br-d
-- Description: A stream of bytes compressed using the Brotli protocol with an external dictionary of not more than 16 MB.
+- Description: A stream of bytes compressed using the Brotli protocol with an external dictionary and a compression window of not more than 16 MB.
 - Reference: This document
 - Notes: {{compression-algorithms}}